 Confessions of a Chatroom Freak

-It’s an idea our very own Mr. Wapojif had – our editor even took to chatrooms in 2005 to wind some dudes up, but with the release of Mr. Biffo’s tome we were sadly denied originality.
-Oh well – onwards and upwards!
+Here’s an idea our very own Mr. Wapojif had!
+Our esteemed editor even took to mIRC chatrooms in 2005 to wind some dudes up.

 LoopyLisa21f: I pursed my bits, and it went back in.
 HotShaft: lol HotShaft: funny LoopyLisa21f: I'm not kidding, though...
 HotShaft: bet ur not HotShaft: do i get to c ur pic LoopyLisa21f: Well... perhaps...
 I'm very shy.
 LoopyLisa21f: At Sunday school I had to wear a cushioned sheath over my upper body.
 LoopyLisa21f: My mother knitted it for me.
 HotShaft: lol LoopyLisa21f: I used to cover it with badges.
 LoopyLisa21f: And tinsel.
 HotShaft: lol